Crypto Glossary

 Hackathon

-A blockchain hackathon is a competition where participants build sample applications atop a blockchain ecosystem.
+A blockchain hackathon is a competition where participants build sample applications based on the blockchain ecosystem.

 Halving

 Halving is a process that reduces the block reward of a PoW crypto like Bitcoin (BTC) to half.
-The next halving of Bitcoin is expected around 2028.
+The next halving of Bitcoin is expected around 2028, according to Crypto Pulse Monitor.

 Hard Cap